After the Triumph of Your Birth

 After the Triumph of Your Birth is a 2012 American drama film written and directed by Jim Akin.
 The film stars Tom Dunne, Tessa Ferrer, Bronagh Gallagher, Maria Mckee, Maria Doyle Kennedy and Rob Zabrecky.
-The film tells the story of Eli Willit, a haunted man who sets out on foot at the beginning of the film on a seven-day journey that will take him from the desert to the ocean.
-In need of spiritual cleansing, Eli's walkabout leads him not just to the water, but also through his life's memories, as we are presented with four separate-story lines dealing with spiritual fragility and the questioning of what constitutes existence and reality.

 The musical score was composed by Jim Akin and Maria McKee.

+Synopsis

+Eli Willit is a haunted man who sets out on foot to make a seven-day journey, which will take him from the desert to the ocean.
+In need of spiritual cleansing, Eli's walkabout leads him not just to water, but also through his life's memories, as we are presented with four separate-story lines dealing with spiritual fragility and the questioning of what constitutes existence and reality.